Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Vertical Baling Process

-The first step in the process of using a vertical baler is to ensure that the baling chamber has a flat surface for loading cardboard.
-Normally, a sheet of cardboard is placed on the bed.
-Once a flat surface has been assured, cardboard can be placed in the baler.
+To start using a vertical baler, ensure that the baling chamber is prepared with a flat surface for loading cardboard.
+Typically, a sheet of cardboard is placed on the bed to create a level surface before adding more cardboard.

-The top of the baler should be securely closed and the on switch activated.
-To ensure activation, the down bottom is held until the downward-moving ram begins its motion.
+Securely close the top of the baler and activate the on switch.
+Hold the down button until the ram begins its downward motion.

-When the ram stops its motion, the baler should be turned off, and the door opened to the compacted cardboard.
+Once the ram has completed its motion, turn off the baler and open the door to access the compacted cardboard.

-Next, the bales from vertical balers are tied manually.
-There are channels at the bottom and top of the baler to insert the baling wire.
-The wire is pushed through the channels at the bottom of the baler, pulled up, and pushed across the top of the bale.
-The two channels for this yellow baler can be seen at the bottom and back of the image.
+Next, manually tie the bales from the vertical baler.
+Insert the baling wire through the channels at the bottom and top of the baler.
+The wire is pushed through the bottom channels, pulled up, and then threaded across the top of the bale.
+The wire channels are visible at the bottom and back of the baler in the image.

-One end of the wire has loops through which the straight end of the wire can be inserted.
-The connections between the ends are then twisted tightly to secure the bale.
+One end of the wire features loops for inserting the straight end.
+Twist the connections tightly to secure the bale.

-Sometimes, the wire is inserted before loading and compressing the cardboard.
-With the wide array of vertical balers, it can be expected that there are several methods for applying the wire to fasten the bale.
+In some cases, the wire is inserted before the cardboard is loaded and compressed.
+Due to the variety of vertical balers, different methods for applying the wire may be used to fasten the bale.

-Finally, to remove the tied bale from the baler, the pressure of the ram has to be released by an unlocking clamp so that the bale can be moved forward and out of the baler.
-The methods for ejecting bales vary according to the type of vertical baler.
-With some versions, there is an ejection strap upon which the bale sits that extends up the back of the baling chamber.
-When the mechanism for the strap is activated, it raises and tightens, pushing the bale onto a pallet or dolly.
+To remove the tied bale from the baler, release the pressure of the ram using an unlocking clamp.
+This allows the bale to be pushed forward and out of the baler.
+The ejection method varies by baler type.
+Some models feature an ejection strap that extends up the back of the baling chamber.
+Activating this mechanism raises and tightens the strap, pushing the bale onto a pallet or dolly.

 Using a Horizontal Baler